 The numerous advantages of shared ledger technology open a world of possibilities for use in automotive applications.
 The connected car will soon be the blockchain connected car.
 While the list is expanding by the day, here are a few ways blockchains can — and will — benefit the automotive industry.

 - vehicle safety and data security

 As cars become increasingly autonomous, and self-driving vehicles move from the test markets to Main Street, security will become the primary challenge for automakers and other stakeholders.
 The more connected a vehicle is, the more susceptible it becomes to potentially deadly cyber attacks.

 If data streams are to be kept safe from hackers, they must be safeguarded with the highest level of security available, and that would be blockchain.
-Distributed ledger technology not only facilitates data storage, but also offers immutability, or protection against data being changed once it it is stored in a block.
+Distributed ledger technology not only facilitates data storage, but also offers immutability, or protection against data being changed once it is stored in a block.

 Although the automotive industry has been slow to realize the value of blockchain technology, you can bet it will ultimately be the de facto means of securing connected car data.
-From cardless fuel purchases made the the infotainment system to software updates for critical vehicle systems, distributed ledger technology will increasingly be utilized to keep connected drivers and their sensitive information safe.
+From cardless fuel purchases made the infotainment system to software updates for critical vehicle systems, distributed ledger technology will increasingly be utilized to keep connected drivers and their sensitive information safe.

 Supply Chain Transparency

 In the automotive industry, the transparency offered by distributed ledgers can help ensure that manufacturing, shipping, and suppliers see the same supply chain, making it nearly impossible for counterfeit parts to be inserted into the supply chain.

 There are numerous opportunities for blockchain technology throughout the automotive manufacturing process.
 For example, one blockchain might contain bills of lading for vehicle components, another blockchain could contain quality-inspection records created during the manufacturing process, and another could store WIP information for each vehicle assembly from start to finish.